Haarlem, The Netherlands

 When we asked people what advice they would give someone preparing to move to Haarlem, they said:

 "Haarlem is a city in the Netherlands, located near Amsterdam, known for its rich history, beautiful architecture, and vibrant cultural scene.
 Before moving to Haarlem, expats should be aware of several important factors.
 Firstly, the cost of living in Haarlem is relatively high, with housing being the most significant expense.
 Renting an apartment in the city center can be quite costly, and buying a property is also an expensive endeavor.
 Secondly, the official language is Dutch, but English is widely spoken, especially in business and tourism sectors.
 However, learning some basic Dutch phrases can be beneficial for daily life and integration into the local community.
 Thirdly, the Netherlands has a comprehensive healthcare system, and it is mandatory for everyone to have at least basic health insurance.
 Expats should ensure they are adequately covered.
 Fourthly, the Dutch are known for their love of cycling.
 Haarlem, like most Dutch cities, is very bike-friendly with extensive cycling paths and bike parking facilities.
 Owning a bike can be an efficient and cost-effective way to get around.
 Fifthly, Haarlem has a temperate maritime climate, with mild summers and cool winters.
 Rain is common throughout the year, so it's advisable to always carry an umbrella.
 Sixthly, the Dutch education system is of a high standard.
 There are several international schools in and around Haarlem, but spaces can fill up quickly, so it's recommended to apply well in advance.
 Lastly, the Dutch are known for their directness in communication.
 This might come off as blunt or rude to people from cultures where indirect communication is the norm.
 It's important to understand this cultural difference to avoid misunderstandings.
 In conclusion, moving to Haarlem can be a wonderful experience, offering a high quality of life, a safe environment, and a welcoming community.
-However, it's essential to be prepared and understand the local customs and way of life," wrote one member in Haarlem.
+However, it's essential to be prepared and understand the local customs and way of life," said one expat who made the move to Haarlem.

 How do I find a place to live in Haarlem?